Doug Gross, PhD, BScPT

 Research

-Doug is a rehabilitation scientist whose scholarship focuses on preventing work disability in people with physical and mental health disorders.
+Doug is a rehabilitation scientist whose scholarship focuses on preventing work disability in people with physical and mental health conditions.
 This includes evaluating the effectiveness of clinical and public health interventions, investigating determinants of work disability and return to work, as well as developing and testing outcome measures and clinical assessment strategies.
-He has published over 140 peer-reviewed manuscripts and contributed to funded research projects totaling over $30 million, including projects funded by the Canadian Institutes of Health Research, Alberta Labour and Immigration, WorkSafeBC, and various Workers’ Compensation Boards.
+He has published over 150 peer-reviewed manuscripts and contributed to funded research projects totaling over $30 million, including projects funded by the Canadian Institutes of Health Research, Alberta Labour and Immigration, WorkSafeBC, and various Workers’ Compensation Boards.
 He is a Killam Laureate, McCalla Professor, and Editor-in-Chief of the Journal of Occupational Rehabilitation.

 Teaching